Madathara

 Madathara is a major town junction located in Kollam district in the Indian state of Kerala.
-Madathara is the town in Thiruvananthapuram-Thenmala -Shenkottai State Highway 2 (Kerala) and SH-64 Parippally - Madathara road intersection, Madathara is a junction town.It is nestled in Kulathupuzha hills of Western ghats.The Kallada river originates from Madathara hills.
+Madathara is the town in Thiruvananthapuram-Thenmala -Shenkottai State Highway 2 (Kerala) and SH-64 Varkala -Parippally - Madathara road intersection, Madathara is a junction town.It is nestled in Kulathupuzha hills of Western ghats.The Kallada river originates from Madathara hills.

 Nearby towns

 Madathara is well connected by major towns in Kerala and Tamil Nadu.